 Today’s blog is going to focus on ways to help you make the decision of whether or not it is the right time to have your pet euthanized.
 Euthanasia means “good death”, and when the time is right it is a very humane way to end a beloved pet’s suffering.
 Natural deaths are often prolonged with a large amount of suffering, and they are often not peaceful either (although there is no absolute guarantee that euthanasia will be peaceful, we do our best to make it so and in the majority of cases it is).
-I will say that I have been practicing exclusively in home end of life veterinary care for over 2 years, and I feel that most owners are excellent at realizing when it is the right time to let their pet go – of course we doubt ourselves, and there is almost always some guilt associated with making the decision, but in general owners are better at judging how their pet is doing than they believe.
+I will say that I have been practicing exclusively in home end of life veterinary care for about 4 years, and I feel that most owners are excellent at realizing when it is the right time to let their pet go – of course we doubt ourselves, and there is almost always some guilt associated with making the decision, but in general owners are better at judging how their pet is doing than they believe.
 Have faith in yourself!

 The key is thinking about your pet’s overall quality of life.
 Just because a pet is eating does not mean it feels good and/or is content (it’s very common for owners to want to wait until their pet stops eating to make a decision).
 Pets have an innate survival drive and many pets continue to eat despite the fact that they are very sick or suffering.
 And it is especially difficult when your pet is having “waxing and waning” symptoms, with good days interspersed with the bad, because we want to be hopeful that the bad times are temporary and the pet will recover.

 1. IS MY PET STILL ENJOYING HIS OR HER FAVORITE THINGS?

 Think about 3-5 favorite things your pet enjoys.
 Can he or she still do over half of those, and seem to enjoy themselves during the activity?